IN THIS ARTICLE

-Intermediate Data Analysis Projects
+Intermediate Data Analytics Projects

 If you’re at the intermediate level and want to advance your data analysis career, you’ll want to improve your skills in data mining, data science, data collection, data cleaning, and data visualization.
 Here are some great projects to add to your portfolio: